Health Effects of Black Mold – Risks, Symptoms & Dangers

 Another serious condition associated with mold exposure is hypersensitive pneumonitis.
 This is an acute, or chronic, lung disease brought on by inhaling fungal antigens.

-How do you become exposed to mold?
+How do you become exposed to black mold?

 We come into contact with mold in primarily three ways: inhaling, touching, and ingesting mold.